New Year's Tours & Trips

 The celebration of the New Year is a tradition eagerly enjoyed by people from all over the world.
 Although many have their own traditions for New Year's, the theme of “new beginnings” rings true no matter where you find yourself celebrating.

 How is New Year's celebrated?

 In New YorkEvery year more than one million people gather in the heart of New York City to watch popular musical acts perform hit songs in the lead-up to midnight, at one of the largest outdoor parties in the world.
 The big moment begins at 11:59pm when the famous New Year’s Eve Ball begins its descent from atop a flagpole.
-When it completes its drop at the strike of midnight to the sounds of people all over the world counting down alongside it, crowds erupt into cheers as confetti rains through the sky and friends and family embrace to welcome the new year.
-Over 20 million people watch the events unfold on television every year.
+When it completes its drop at the stroke of midnight, crowds erupt into cheers as confetti rains through the sky and friends and family embrace to welcome the new year.